Frequently Asked Questions

 Games are played on a Saturday morning starting at 8am.

-Due to the growth in junior cricket, the EDJCA is likely to schedule games on a Saturday afternoon for under 10’s and under 12’s.
+Due to the growth in junior cricket, the EDJCA is likely to schedule games on a Saturday afternoon for some age groups.
 That will not be every week, but all teams will be expected to play one or two afternoon games in those age groups.

 What time do games finish?